 But those men of virtuous deeds, whose sins have come to an end, being freed from delusion in the shape of pairs of opposites (born of attraction and repulsion) worship Me with a firm resolve in every way.

 At such a higher stage of spiritual level of consciousness and vast knowing, peace flows very gently and reaches us from very high subtle planes in the ether directly in our heart and is sublime and mellifluous to sense, feel and touch.
 It is very soothing, genteel and endearing in nature and cannot be exchanged with anything of this world, and it is very, very precious.
-It is awe-inspiring and it needs to be experienced to know what I am saying at this moment!
+It is awe-inspiring.

-Dear friend, please understand that the quality and duration of peace at the mental level and the heart’s level is different in every sense.
+The quality and duration of peace at the mental level and the heart’s level is different.
 Peace is enduring and is received directly in the heart centre at this advanced and evolved stage because by this time the heart of the sadhak is completely purified by a long period of practice of saatvik pure karmas, meditation, chanting, japa, charity, love, compassion and service to mankind.
 There is no malice, grudge, revenge, envy, greed, pride or materialistic desires remaining in him any longer.
 In place of all these unwanted things, there is a priceless gift of God presented to us in our heart and that gift is of permanent and lasting nature –It is lasting peace in our heart!.

-From the fountain of peace of the blissful yogi flows the gushing cool waters of serenity, tranquillity and joy.
+From the fountain of peace of the blissful yogi flows the gushing cool waters of serenity, tranquility and joy.